Navy-RISE-Lab/ground-texture-slam/README.md

 under NAVAIR Public Release Authorization 2022-0586.

 ## Installation ##
-This system is targeted towards Ubuntu 20.04, OpenCV version 4.2.0, and GTSAM version 4.1.1.
-It is highly likely that other versions would work, but they have not been tested.
+This system is targeted towards the following OS distributions and dependency versions.
+Others are likely possible as well, but these are the ones that have automated unit tests.

+__Ubuntu__
+  - 20.04

+__GTSAM__
+  - 4.0.3
+  - 4.1.0
+  - 4.1.1

+__OpenCV__
+  - 4.X where X is not 4 (4.4.X is likely to work, but because of an issue with Eigen and some Tensor library, my automated tests can't test it)

 There are two ways to use this library: from a Docker image or build from source manually.

 ### Docker ###
 There is a Docker file that you can build that will provide everything.
 From the project workspace,